 But this does: Kids who get type 2 have more complicated complications than kids of the same age with type 1—even when the type 2 kids have had diabetes for a shorter period of time.
 How much more complicated, and how much shorter time span?
-A classic study showed that type 2 kids, after having diabetes a mere 1.3 years on average, had more than double the rates of microalbuminuria and hypertension than type 1 kids who'd been members of the club more than five times longer.
+A classic showed that type 2 kids, after having diabetes a mere 1.3 years on average, had more than double the rates of microalbuminuria and hypertension than type 1 kids who'd been members of the club more than five times longer.
 For those of you who forgot, microalbuminuria is the canary in the coal mine when it comes to kidney failure.
 That study showed similar rates of neuropathy between the two types, and the only complication that was more common in type 1 kids was eye damage.

 So, at least in youth, type 2 is clearly more aggressive in the short run.

-More recently, a new study that looked at long-term outcomes (defined as 25 years) between type 1 and type 2 youth who got diabetes at the same age concluded with a sentence so scientifically chilling that I have to quote it, "Young-onset type 2 diabetes has greater mortality and lethality when compared to type 1 diabetes in similar ages of onset."
+More recently, a that looked at long-term outcomes (defined as 25 years) between type 1 and type 2 youth who got diabetes at the same age concluded with a sentence so scientifically chilling that I have to quote it, "Young-onset type 2 diabetes has greater mortality and lethality when compared to type 1 diabetes in similar ages of onset."

 Something unique may be happening to youth.
 Maybe mixing diabetes with puberty supersizes the type 2.
 This is one of the few areas where I could find something close to a head-to-head comparison between the two flavors, and it is very clear that the type 2 is the more wicked of the pair: Both in the short and long runs.